LikhithaChaganti/ProjectEuler/README.md

 # ProjectEuler
-Solutions to https://projecteuler.net/archives in Python
+Solutions to https://projecteuler.net/archives that I implemented in Python